cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 end
 ```

-Invoking Steps from Step Definitions is practical if you have several common Steps that you want to perform in several Scenarios—or, simply if you want to make your Scenarios shorter and more declarative.
+Invoking steps from step definitions is practical if you have several common steps that you want to perform in several scenarios—or, if you want to make your scenarios shorter and more declarative.

-This allows you to do this in a Scenario:
+This allows you to do this in a scenario:

 ```
 # feature